 Fantastic Linux debugging tool.
 Dave Rodriquez gave a great presentation.

-Lets continue meeting at the Camrillo Library for a while.
-On the second floor there will be small rooms available.
+We will have our meeting at the Camarillo Library.
+On the first or second floor there will be small rooms available.
 I cannot say which room.
+Will have a sign in the room window.
 Meeting time from 2:00 till 4:30ish.
-The library closes at 5:00pm. http://goo.gl/maps/aiof8
+The library closes at 5:00pm. http://goo.gl/maps/aiof8.

 See you there,

 I have been to the Camarillo Library and lets give it a try this meeting.
 Go the second floor and there a small rooms available.
 They are for Group Study.
 However the library does allow use by a single person.
 If all the rooms are being used by single users go to the desk on the second floor and let them know you have a small group for study.
 They will go and ask the person to leave the room.